 Owner & Executive Director

-Heather has always been passionate about getting to the root causes of the difficulties these children face and addressing them at the foundation rather than merely bandaging symptoms.
+Heather has always been passionate about getting to the root causes of issues and addressing them at the foundation rather than merely bandaging symptoms.
 That, along with our holistic, integrated approach, is what led her to Brain Balance, where she serves on the National Advisory Board.
 She is also a mentor and trainer for professionals around the country.
 Her compassion, insights, perceptiveness, neurological background, and empathy combine to help transform the lives of the children and families we are privileged to serve.
 To learn more about Heather’s inspirational story and what Brain Balance is all about, please see the feature done on her and our program here.